How to Copy Files from S3 to EC2 Using AWS CLI: Exact Commands and IAM Setup

 TermDefinition

-IMDS (Instance Metadata Service)An EC2-internal HTTP endpoint (169.254.169.254) that provides instance metadata including temporary IAM role credentials.
+IMDS (Instance Metadata Service)A link-local HTTP endpoint (169.254.169.254) available inside every EC2 instance that provides instance metadata and temporary IAM credentials.

-s3:GetObjectThe IAM action required to download (read) an object from an S3 bucket.
+s3:GetObjectThe IAM action required to download (read) an object from S3.
+Distinct from s3:ListBucket, which is required to enumerate objects.

 Related Posts